 - Save a bag of each craft and some sample materials for the following year so it will be easy to hand the instructions and samples to new parents.

-- Don’t worry if the crafts are not cut out perfectly, the kids won’t care.
+- Don’t worry if the crafts are not cut out perfectly, as the kids don’t care.

-As teachers of kindergarten children, we can take things like cutting out piles of shapes for granted.
-You may have to teach some parents not to cut out items one at a time or how to fold the papers to cut out a whole pile of items quickly.
+As teachers of young children, we can take things like cutting out piles of star shapes for granted.
+I had to teach some parents not to cut out items one at a time and how to fold the papers to cut out a whole pile of items quickly.
 If your parents do not have good sharp scissors, lend them a pair or your crafts will have soft torn looking edges.

 2. Use name labels